BakaFT/CustomHookLoader/README.md

 > For Devs:
 >
-> This is designed for those hooks that do not need update frequently or do not need configs
+> This is designed for those hooks that do not need update frequently or **need** configs

-This way CHL will load the hook from local file.
+This way CustomHookLoader will load the hook from local file.

-Get the hook file from somewhere and put it under the **CORRESPODING** provider folder.
+Get the hook file from somewhere and put it under the **CORRESPONDING** provider folder.

 ```javascript
 ├── plugins